Mechanisms of Carcinogenesis and Chemoprevention

 Program Leaders: Karam El-Bayoumy, Ph.D. and Jeffrey Peters, Ph.D.

 In the United States, nearly two-thirds of cancer deaths can be linked to tobacco use and diet.
 Tobacco consumption is directly related to cancer of the lung, mouth, larynx, esophagus, bladder, kidney, pancreas, leukemia and cervix.
-More recent studies are now providing new information linking tobacco smoking with breast, colon, and prostate cancers.
+Studies linking tobacco smoking with breast and colorectal cancer have been reported.
 Excess or deficiencies of certain dietary components can account for cancer of the colon, breast, prostate, and stomach.
 The predominance of environment over genes in cancer causation has been suggested.
 The overall research direction in this program is to uncover, by using a step-wise approach, exactly how cancer develops, and then provide the means for cancer chemoprevention.
-To reduce the incidence and mortality of major cancers, leads from epidemiological studies direct our basic research activities toward:
+The program has two research themes:

 1. Elucidate the molecular mechanisms of chemical and environmental-induced carcinogenesis and the impact of genetic/dietary/environmental interactions on cancer susceptibility.
 The emphasis of this theme is directed toward DNA damage and repair, the role of soluble receptors, and unique mechanisms of inflammation in the carcinogenesis process.